FardawsHassan/VueJs_Micro_Projects_Random_User/README.md

 # random_person

 By Clicking "Get Users", four random persons data will be fetched from "https://randomuser.me/api" API and display the names.
 Image of them will be shown by hovering on the name.
 By clicking on the Persons name, Details of that person will be shown.

+Will be deployed in heroku soon, couldn't deploy at this moment because of heroku-github security issues.

 ## Project setup
 ```